Home Search Index of men A-Z

 1231, Private Morris WHITE - 13th Light Dragoons

-Is named as "Maurice" White on some muster rolls, although on the medal rolls it is "Morris".
+"Maurice" White on some muster rolls, but "Morris" on the medal rolls.

 Birth and early life